Credit: @bristolhillslavenderandflower on Instagram

 Credit: @theflowerstand716 on Instagram

 Appreciate the beauty of nature with buzzing bees, fluttering butterflies, and aisles of blooming wildflowers just 30 minutes south of Buffalo.
 Take a look at one-and-a-half acres of “u-pick” flowers (by appointment only), wonderfully fragrant lavender, and breathtaking views of Springville.
 Drop by the shop for pre-arranged unique American-grown flowers while supporting local agriculture.
-The Flower Stand opens for its 10th anniversary in early July.
+The Flower Stand is open July-October.

-While you’re in the area visit: The Springville Center for the Arts, home to lively and artistic performances, and the Buffalo Botanical Gardens for breathtaking horticulture treasures from around the world.
+While you’re in the area visit: The Springville Center for the Arts, home to lively and artistic performances, and the Buffalo and Erie County Botanical Gardens for breathtaking horticulture treasures from around the world.

 Sunflowers of Sanborn, Sanborn